ClairBerlin/managair/Readme.md

 `docker exec $(docker ps -q -f name=managair_server) python3 manage.py spectacular --file schema.yaml`

 The `schema.yaml` should end up in the project's root folder, from where `docker build` will correctly package it.

+## Node Status Fidelity Check

+The Managair contains a background service that periodically checks for all registered nodes if a message has been received recently, within the last two hours (configurable).
+If so, Managair marks the node's _fidelity_ as _ALIVE_.
+If the most recent sample is not older than twice this period (four hours), the node is marked _MISSING_.
+A node that has been quiet for longer is declared _DEAD_, while a node from which no messages have ever been received is _UNKNOWN_.

+The periodic fidelity check is performed by means of the background task scheduler [Django_Q](https://django-q.readthedocs.io/en/latest/index.html).
+Once the entire application stack has booted, you currently need to start its job queue by hand, via the command:

+`docker exec -it $(docker ps -q -f name=managair_server) python3 manage.py qcluster`

+Then, open up the admin-UI and schedule a Live-Node Check at an interval of your choice.
+The function to call is `core.tasks.check_node_fidelity`.

+Results of the fidelity check are available at the API resource `api/v1/fidelity`, or via the admin UI.